 | New therapy prescriptions abandoned in 2023 | 98 million |

-Conversational AI: Same Structured Data, Better Completion Rates
+Conversational AI: Better Completion Rates

 | Metric | Traditional Forms | Conversational AI |